| |

 In architecture such is always equivalent to WHO’s in or out.
 [It’s all about that list really.] </austrian>

-The concept of autopoiesis requires [in order to be observed] historicity IX.)
-17 (an awareness of the former II.)
+The concept of autopoiesis requires [in order to be observed] historicity XII.)
+17 (an awareness of the former VI.)
 20 ), consequently antecedent [theoretical] 'achievements' aren’t rendered negligible.

 Embedding 'The Autopoiesis of Architecture' in an already (well) established theoretical framework thus makes sense.
 German sociologist Niklas Luhmann provides that context.
-In a discourse dominated by (French) philosophy, not an obvious choice though.
-'The Architecture/Design of Society' - a treatment according to Patrik Schumacher "missing" from Luhmann’s famous sequence of society’s functional subsystems - apparently left an assignment waiting to be accomplished. [page 75, note 7]
+XII.)
+63 In a discourse dominated by (French) philosophy, not an obvious choice though.
+'The Architecture / Design of Society' - a treatment according to Patrik Schumacher "missing" from Luhmann’s famous sequence of society’s functional subsystems - apparently left an assignment waiting to be accomplished. [page 75, note 7]

 » The Autopoiesis of Architecture might therefore be read as continuing the series, as an extension of Luhmann’s work with respect to the domain of architecture. […] The degree of intellectual dependence of the work presented here is nevertheless considerable. « [page 13]

 Architectural theory [in particular] is about reaching an audience [beyond space].
 In order to make that desired impact, connectivity is prerequisite.
-IX.)
-6 Thus 'The Autopoiesis of Architecture' documents [a consideration of] contemporary believes VII.)
-12 in architecture.
+XII.)
+6 Thus 'The Autopoiesis of Architecture' documents [a consideration of] contemporary believes I.) 12 in architecture.

 » The ambition of the theory of architectural autopoiesis is to attract the kind of expert following that Luhmann has […] « [page 55]